VitalGo/ZWAP-Domestic-Helper/README.md

 The Customer-App can be used to create predefined orders or request personalized one in form of an offer.

-The Company-App is used to accept or reject order and offer requests and to change the status of current orders.
-In addition, all users, orders and offers can be modified.
+The Company-App can be used to accept or reject order and offer requests and to change the status of current orders.
+In addition you can modify all users, orders and offers.

 ## Testing